d3x41/documentation-dev/md/infos/repo.md

 ### kaisen-testing
 This repository is used during the development of new packages or experimental testing of some bundles (sometimes not often push to kaisen-rolling).
 CAUTION: Installing packages from this repository can break certain parts of your system or even make it unstable or even unusable.
 Only use it if you know what you are doing.

+### kaisen-rolling-snapshot
+This repository is a snapshot of the last official revision of the project.
+This keeps the packages preinstalled on Kaisen Linux which can be uninstalled on Debian.

 ## Which repository to use